akargl/TweeterApp/release/README.md

 All queries use prepared statements.

 >[1 point] Apply principle of least privilege, e.g. by preventing the web app from performing DDL statements.

-The web app doesn't use DDL-functions except for helper functions for seeding and db creation called via command line.
+The web app doesn't use DDL-functions except for helper functions for seeding and database creation.
+These function can only be called via command line.

 ### Optional walls